 Starting with Flights:

 Skyscanner is one of my favourite sites.
 Put in your preferred airport, your desired destination and search around the month (rather than specific dates) of when you’d like to go.
 It then brings up a grid with a baseline of prices.
 Play around to see what good deals you can get.
-Something to note about Skyscanner though is that it advertises flight offers with every airline and travel agent (even some obscure ones you’ll not have heard of) so when you’ve found something you like, do a quite search on the company and airline that you’ll be using and what protection you’ll be getting or look to the airline directly.
+Something to note about Skyscanner is that it advertises flight offers with every airline and travel agent (even some obscure ones you’ll not have heard of) so when you’ve found something you like, do a search on the company and airline that you’ll be using and what protection you’ll be getting or look to the airline directly.
 Trustpilot is very helpful for reviews as is a generic Google search.

 As for hotels: